 - Beef roast – a chuck roast is my go-to for the best cut of meat for a pot roast meal because it has just the right amount of marbling to produce super tender cooked meat.

-- Potatoes, carrots, & celery – both potatoes and carrots are classics with pot roast, but I like to add thinly sliced celery as well.
-I simply melts into the broth as it cooks and adds flavor.
-I prefer the nice texture of Yukon golds or red potatoes with pot roast, but the slightly drier Russet potatoes work as well.
+- Potatoes, carrots, & celery – both potatoes and carrots are classics with pot roast, but I also like to add thinly sliced celery.
+It simply melts into the broth as it cooks and adds flavor.
+I prefer the nice texture of Yukon golds or red potatoes with pot roast, but the slightly drier Russet potatoes also work.

-- Broth & optional red wine – as I mentioned we sometimes add red wine for a ‘fancy’ roast, but you can also use just broth for a very tasty more down home flavor.
+- Broth & optional red wine – as I mentioned we sometimes add red wine for a ‘fancy’ roast, but you can also use broth for a very tasty more down-home flavor.

-- Herbs – I like to add sprigs of rosemary and thyme, or just one if I don’t have much around.
-I also use Italian seasoning or Herbs d’ Provence if I don’t have anything fresh in the house.
-And for a plain old fashioned flavor, you can omit them altogether for classic ‘meat and potatoes’.
+- Herbs – I like to add sprigs of rosemary and thyme or just one if I don’t have much around.
+I also use Italian seasoning or Herbs de Provence if I don’t have anything fresh in the house.
+And for a plain old-fashioned flavor, you can omit them altogether for classic ‘meat and potatoes’.

 How to make this recipe step by step